basho/yokozuna/docs/INSTALL.md

 can outpace official Riak releases.
 The source package provides an easy method for building the latest release and thus testing the newest features and bug fixes.
-The source package should always pass all Search 2 integration tests and be stable as possible.
+The source package should always pass all integration tests and be stable as possible.
 It should not be deployed in production, however.
 These releases are more like previews and compatibility could break between them.
 Use official packages for production.

 ### Requirements ###